charmbracelet/mods/README.md

 ## Settings

-Mods lets you tune your query with a variety of settings that you can use with flags or environment variables.
+Mods lets you tune your query with a variety of settings.
+You can configure Mods with `mods -s` or pass the settings as environment variables and flags.

 #### Model

 `-m`, `--model`, `MODS_MODEL`

-Mods uses `gpt-4` by default but you can specify any OpenAI model as long as your account has access to it.
-Mods also plans to eventually support local models.
+Mods uses `gpt-4` with OpenAI by default but you can specify any model as long as your account has access to it or you have installed locally with LocalAI.

+You can add new models to the settings with `mods -s`.
+You can also specify a model and an API endpoint with `-m` and `-a` to use models not in the settings file.

 #### Format As Markdown